Esri/raster-deep-learning/README.md

    - For ArcGIS Enterprise users, the deep learning libraries need to be installed to the python environment:
    *C:\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python* on each raster analytics server machine.
-   The batch file *[env_setup_server.bat](env_setup_server.bat)* at root directory is used to automate the environment setup process for ArcGIS 10.7 server, specifically.
+   The batch file *[env_setup_server_tensorflow.bat](env_setup_server_tensorflow.bat)* at root directory automates the TensorFlow environment setup process for ArcGIS 10.7 server, specifically.
+   It is not recommended to install different deep learning frameworks (TensorFlow, Keras, PyTorch, etc) into one python environment.
    Note: use it with caution, by default batch installation will take 5 GB disk space on C: drive.
 To execute the batch file, right click the batch file and run as administrator.
 This batch file takes less than 5 minutes to run on the author's test machine.
    Once finishing the deep learning python environment setup, the users need to restart the ArcGIS server in Services Manager.